-A different approach to planting climbing roses
+A slightly different approach to planting climbing roses

 However, what is so unique and different in planting climbing roses?

-Assuming we use bare root roses, we have to dig the planting hole 1.5-2 feet away from the structure, because the soil close to walls, fences and other structures mostly is poor.
+Assuming you use bare root plants, you have to dig the planting hole 1.5-2 feet away from the structure, because the soil close to walls, fences and other structures mostly is poor.

 The climbing rose should easily find her way to the structure, which she should overgrow.

 As some canes may be too short to reach the support, tie them to a temporary structure, which the rose can use until she has reached her destination.

 Because climbing and rambling roses cannot climb alone, like a vine or other plants using their hooks to climb, you have to train them to the support when the rose starts to grow.